ryanbates1990/dnd/Plot Points/Session5.md

 - When The door is opened, They are presented with a staircase that descends deeper into the darkness.
 The walls are now crawling with vile bugs that you've never seen before.
 - (the isolated environment has allowed for some strange mutation)

+An Adult Vine Spawn leaps forth.

  ### Challenge 5:

 The Walls:
 - Murral with heiroglyphics that basically show the jungle people with boils and disease and they're being exterminated for it.
 Some show people removing the diseased parts of themselves.
 - The rest of the people show praising the royalty and building the ziggurat.

+Giant fleshy egg sacks are forming in the corners of the rooms, one had burst.
+The vines are originating from those egg sacks.

 The Casket:
 - Crawling with vines
 - The casket in the middle of the room depicts the goat man hold on a bowl.
-- The goat is wearing a large amulet and within the amulet is pictures of the heavens (planets, stars, etc.)
+- The goat (guardinal) is wearing a large amulet and within the amulet is pictures of the heavens (planets, stars, etc.)
+    - Religion check of 20 to know that it is a celestial being known as a guardinal.
 - Perception check: The bowl is carved and is slightly concave compared to the rest of the carving.
 - The tomb is sealed by magical means and is unlocked by blood.
 - Can be dispelled or disentegrated.

 - If opened without sacrificing blood an audible dark cloud emits from the coffin.
 Players must make a constitution DC of 14 or be diseased.
 - Needs strength checks adding up to 30 to move the casket lid.